kabirfaisal1/FiveDayWeather/README.md

 # WorkDayScheduler
-Createing a simple five (5) day weather application that allows a user to view five day weater based on there query city.
+Creating a simple five (5) day weather application that allows a user to view five day weater based on there query city.
 This application will use Third-party APIs to OpenWeather One Call API to retrieve weather data for cities.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 User run in the browser and feature dynamically updated HTML and CSS powered by jQuery.